-The median annual cost of care in a skilled nursing facility in Missouri is over $42,000.
+The median annual cost of care in a skilled nursing home facility in Missouri is over $42,000.

 Many people don’t know that to qualify for Medicaid, your assets have to be spent down to almost nothing.
 Planning for long-term care includes both insurance and financial planning.
 However, the long-term care insurance options are limited.
 There are only a few providers remaining in the industry, but it’s worth the effort to see what they have.

 Long-term care insurance is a plan that lets you pay a premium in exchange for coverage for a stay in an assisted care facility, full-scale care facility, or even at home.
-Without a policy, those financial costs can be catastrophic.
+Without a policy, the financial costs of nursing home care can be catastrophic.